-The Company's Articles of Association provide that the Company may, subject to the Companies Act 2006 and other applicable UK legislation for the time being in force affecting the Company, indemnify any person who is a Director of the Company against (a) any liability whether in connection with any negligence, default, breach of duty or breach of trust by that person in relation to the Company or any associated company or (b) any other liability incurred by or attaching to that person in the actual or purported execution and/or discharge of that person's duties and/or the exercise or purported exercise of that person's powers and/or otherwise in relation to or in connection with that person's duties, powers or office.
+The Company's Articles of Association provide that the Company may, subject to the Companies Act 2006 and The FCA's Listing Rule 9.8.4 requires the Company other applicable UK legislation for the time being in force to include certain information in a single identifiable affecting the Company, indemnify any person who is a section of the Annual Report or a cross reference table Director of the Company against (a) any liability whether indicating where the information is set out. in connection with any negligence, default, breach of duty or breach of trust by that person in relation to the Company or any associated company or (b) any other WHISTLEBLOWING liability incurred by or attaching to that person in the actual or purported execution and/or discharge of The Board has considered arrangements by which that person's duties and/or the exercise or purported staff of the Investment Manager or Administrator may, exercise of that person's powers and/or otherwise in in confidence, raise concerns within their respective relation to or in connection with that person's duties, organisations about possible improprieties in matters powers or office. of financial reporting or other matters.
+It has concluded that adequate arrangements are in place for the proportionate and independent investigation of such RELATED PARTY AND INVESTMENT matters and, where necessary, for appropriate followup action to be taken within their organisations.

-RELATED PARTY AND INVESTMENT MANAGER TRANSACTIONS
+MANAGER TRANSACTIONS